Sexploitation film

+In the United States

 After a series of United States Supreme Court rulings in the late 1950s and 1960s, increasingly explicit sex films were distributed.
 In 1957, Roth v.
 United States established that sex and obscenity were not synonymous.
 The genre first emerged in the U.S. around 1960.

 There were initially three broad types: "nudie cuties" such as The Immoral Mr. Teas (1959), films set in nudist camps like Daughter of the Sun (1962) and somewhat more "artistic" foreign pictures, such as The Twilight Girls (1961).
 Nudie cuties were popular in the early 1960s, and were a progression from the nudist camp films of the 1950s.
 The Supreme Court had previously ruled that films set in nudist camps were exempt from the general ban on film nudity, as they were deemed to be educational.
 In the early 1960s, films that purported to be documentaries and were thus "educational" enabled sexploitation producers to evade the censors.

 Nudie cuties were soon supplanted by "roughies," which commonly featured male violence against women, including kidnapping, rape and murder.
 Lorna (1964) by Russ Meyer is widely considered to be the first roughie.
 Herschell Gordon Lewis and David F. Friedman's Scum of the Earth!
 (1963) is another film that is cited as among the first in this genre.
 Other notable roughie directors include Doris Wishman.

 In the United States, exploitation films initially played in grindhouse theatres, as well as struggling independent theaters; however, by the end of the decade they were playing in established cinema chains.
 As the genre developed during the 1960s films began showing scenes of simulated sex.
 The films were opposed by religious groups and by the MPAA, which was concerned that sexploitation films were cutting into the profits of major film distributors.
 Customers who attended screenings of sexploitation films were often characterised by the mainstream media as deviant, "dirty old men" and "raincoaters."

 In the mid-1960s some newspapers began banning advertisements for the films.
 By the late 1960s the films were attracting a larger and broader audience, however, including couples rather than the single males who originally made up the vast majority of patrons.
 The genre rapidly declined in the early 1970s due to advertising bans, the closure of many grindhouses and drive-in theaters and the growth of hardcore pornography in the "Golden Age of Porn."
 Many theaters which had screened sexploitation films either switched to hardcore pornographic films or closed down.